Wills and Estates Lawyer in Edmonton

 - Establishing an executor and naming beneficiaries

-- Setting up power of attorney
+- Setting up an enduring power of attorney

 - Setting up a personal directive

 Not every plan you make for the future of your estate necessarily happens after you’ve passed away.
 In fact, the plans you make today could have a huge impact on your life.
-Setting up power of attorney gives you the opportunity to entrust important financial decisions to a chosen loved one while you may be unable to make decisions due to illness or some other incapacity
+Setting up an enduring power of attorney gives you the opportunity to entrust important financial decisions to a chosen loved one while you may be unable to make decisions due to illness or some other incapacity.

 A personal directive allows you to set up instructions regarding your wishes for health-related treatments and care should you become unable to make those decisions yourself.
 A directive often covers important details like the type of care you wish to receive, where you’d prefer to live and the types of medical support you’d like to have administered.